Skip to main content

 Brad Davis

-Brad E. Davis is the MLA Program Coordinator and Associate Professor for the College of Environment and Design.
+Brad E. Davis is the MLA Program Coordinator and the Dan B. Franklin Distinguished Professor for the College of Environment and Design.
 He is a licensed landscape architect with practice experience in South Florida and East Tennessee, where he designed residential fine gardens with a heavy emphasis on planting design, urban redevelopment projects, parks, and greenway trails.
 Noteworthy public projects include the Sailfish fountain downtown entrance to Stuart, Florida; The World’s Fair Park Greenway expansion to the Tennessee River in Knoxville, Tennessee, the Ayres Hall Quad restoration on the campus of the University of Tennessee, and numerous private residences.

 Davis teaches design studios on community masterplanning and conservation neighborhood design, healing gardens and health design, summer travel study courses in plein air drawing and watercolor, and the CED’s annual East and West Coast field trips to visit professional offices and see iconic works of landscape architecture.
 In the summer of 2012 he taught on the UGA Cortona, Italy campus.
 While he teaches a wide range of courses, he is consistently found teaching plant community and identification courses.
 Davis enjoys igniting a passion for plants knowledge and better more ecological planting design in the next generation of landscape architects.